 What is the Google Algorithm?

 Google and their plethora of algorithms all live to serve one main purpose: to provide the best and most targeted answers to its countless user queries worldwide.
 As the unofficial gateway to the internet, Google’s algorithms are running both offense and defense, evaluating and ranking information and websites to create its search engine results page (aka: SERP).

-While Google is continuously updating and tweaking its magic number machine, it just recently made and announced some pretty major changes core updates that will butterfly-effect its way into everyone’s SEO strategy.
+While Google is continuously updating and tweaking its magic number machine, it just recently made and announced some pretty major core updates that will butterfly-effect their way into everyone’s SEO strategy.

 Let’s dig further, shall we?